jupyter/jupyter/docs/source/index.md

 - Jupyter Notebook offers a simplified, lightweight notebook authoring experience
 - JupyterLab offers a feature-rich, tabbed multi-notebook editing environment with additional tools like a customizable interface layout and system console
-- And more...read about additional notebook interfaces [here](projects/user-interfaces)!
+- And more... read about additional notebook interfaces [here](projects/user-interfaces)!

 You can also develop your own extensions or applications on top of existing Jupyter software.
 Check out the subproject sites below for more information.